 The souks (or markets) of Morocco are places of enticement – the textures of woven rugs, smooth brass lamps, polished teapots, and soft leather; the aromas of different spices, herbs and argon oil mingling in the air; the vibrant colors of the babouches and hand painted ceramics a delight to the eyes.

-Morocco is a shopper’s DREAM!
-We saw so many brightly colored, enticing goods while traveling around the country in our 10 day trip.
 Despite not planning on buying very many souvenirs from Morocco, we ended up bringing quite a few things back for ourselves or other family members.
-There was just such a wide array of fun and unique items, and the souks were so vibrant!
+There was just such a wide array of fun and unique items, and the souks are just so fun!

 A souk is the name for a Moroccan marketplace.
-Souks have a lively hustle and bustle, with lots of people shopping, colorful displays as far as the eye can see and shopowners calling out to you, enticing you to come see their wares.
-It really is unlike anything we had experienced before.
+Souks have a lively hustle and bustle, with lots of people shopping, colorful displays as far as the eye can see and shopowners calling out to you, beckoning you to come see their wares.
+It really is unlike anything you have ever experienced before.